talkdesk-tdx/justify/README.md

 2. [Apache Johnzon]
 3. [Joy]

-Please add exactly one dependency to your build as shown below.
+Please add this dependency to your build as shown below.

 #### Jakarta JSON Processing
 *Maven*